How NFL Teams, Players Observed National Anthem on 16th Anniversary of 9/11

 How NFL Teams, Players Observed National Anthem on 16th Anniversary of 9/11September 11, 2017

-Members of the Minnesota Vikings and New Orleans Saints observed "The Star-Spangled Banner" Monday, opting against partaking in the national anthem protests that have occurred throughout the NFL.
+Members of the Minnesota Vikings and New Orleans Saints stood during "The Star-Spangled Banner" on Monday night, opting against partaking in the national anthem protests that have occurred throughout the NFL.

 Monday's game coincided with the 16th anniversary of the Sept.
 11 terrorist attacks in New York City and Washington, D.C.